 6. Aside from the business permit, what else should I secure to start my business correctly?

-Please refer to this article for a more in-depth business registration process.
+Please refer to this article for a more in-depth guide on the business registration process.

 - National Building Code of the Philippines (1977), Section 301